rh122/EASST-pages/statues.md

 **2.** The aim of the statute is in particular implemented through

-- Supporting and implementing measures for education and qualification
+&nbsp;&nbsp;&nbsp; Supporting and implementing measures for education and qualification<br>
-- Counselling decision makers about required activities and measures
+&nbsp;&nbsp;&nbsp; Counselling decision makers about required activities and measures<br>
-- Informing the public about the importance and the meaning of technological developments
+&nbsp;&nbsp;&nbsp; Informing the public about the importance and the meaning of technological developments<br>
-- Organising and endorsing information exchange in professional circles
+&nbsp;&nbsp;&nbsp; Organising and endorsing information exchange in professional circles<br>
-- Coordinating initiatives, activities and projects via adequate measures
+&nbsp;&nbsp;&nbsp; Coordinating initiatives, activities and projects via adequate measures<br>
-- Organising and conducting conferences such as ETAPS and other professional meetings
+&nbsp;&nbsp;&nbsp; Organising and conducting conferences such as ETAPS and other professional meetings<br>
-- Coordinating its own activities with the activities of other professional associations with the aim to establish a "European Association in Informatics".
+&nbsp;&nbsp;&nbsp; Coordinating its own activities with the activities of other professional associations with<br> &nbsp;&nbsp;&nbsp; the aim to establish a "European Association in Informatics".<br>

 ## Budget and Finances